 Instead of reinventing the wheel, you may want to use or hack a commercially available strobe or camera flash.
-Here are some sources, with catalog numbers, prices, and descriptions of several strobes, camera flash units, partial strobes/flash units, as well as just parts.
+Here are some sources, with catalog numbers and descriptions of several strobes, camera flash units, partial strobes/flash units, as well as just parts.
 Most work on low voltage DC.
-Required supply voltages range from 1.5 to 24 volts DC, depending on the model.

-You can also look here for some sources for flashtubes, trigger coils, capacitors, and even reflectors. (updated slightly 7/15/2001)
+You can also look here for sources for flashtubes, trigger transformers, capacitors, and even reflectors. (updated 5/29/2020, may need more updating)

 A couple of dirty tricks using fluorescent lamp ballasts.